- Small business

 Why is Confluence better than Notion?

-We wouldn’t say necessarily that Confluence is better than Notion.
-We would say they target different segments and that each one of them is better at what they do.
+We wouldn’t necessarily say that Confluence is better than Notion.
+Instead, we would say they target different segments and that each one of them is better at what they do.
 Meaning that Notion, as previously pointed focuses on Personal use and individuals that seek performance in that area.
 At the same time, Confluence invests most of its time innovating features and integration suitable for companies.
-Other than that, it can be difficult at times to find information on the Notion functionalities.
+Other than that, it can be not easy at times to find information on the Notion functionalities.
 Confluence, on the other hand, developed over time a wide range of valuable materials.

 Confluence vs. eXo platform